nats-io/nats-client-functionality-record/adr/ADR-48.md

 In this scenario we lose the ability to access the `count.es.hits` value anywhere other than in the `es` location - not ideal.
 One could mirror from ES -> EU cluster and then Source in the EU cluster into an aggregate counter thus retaining the source and total.

 Replicated counters further complicates matter wrt counter resets.
 In a standalone counter one can just purge the subject to reset it.
-In the replicated case a purge will not replicate, a roll-up would replicate and destroy the entire counter everywhere so the only real option is to publish a negative value (perhaps with a roll-up).
+In the replicated case a purge will not replicate, a roll-up would replicate and destroy the entire counter everywhere so the only real option is to publish a negative value.

 ### Adding Sources